 - Product credits

-If you have an established product or service you can also decide to reward your affiliates with product credits.
+If you have an established product or service, you can also reward your affiliates with product credits.
 This might work if you decide to recruit your own customers as affiliates.

-Another option is to pay your affiliates recurring commission for each referral they bring in.
-This means that as long as the referral stays a customer (or in a decided time frame), the affiliate receives another commission when they repurchase a product or renew their licenses.
+Another option is to pay your affiliates a recurring commission for each referral they bring in.
+This means that as long as the referral stays a customer, the affiliate receives commissions when they repurchase a product.